 But for those who have never lived in the Evangelical bubble or no longer do so, these beliefs just don’t make sense.
 Believing them requires a suspension of rational thought.
 Believing them requires putting faith above facts, knowledge, and evidence.
 Believing them requires setting skepticism aside.
 Believing them requires accepting the most outlandish of things as true.
 The Michael Mock Rule says to all of these beliefs: It Just Doesn’t Make Sense.

-An Independent Fundamentalist Baptist (IFB) preacher friend of mine left Christianity a few months ago.
+An Independent Fundamentalist Baptist (IFB) preacher friend of mine left Christianity several years ago.
 I was stunned by his disavowal of beliefs he once held dear.
 I don’t know why I am still surprised by such deconversions.
 Reason, rational thought, and skepticism are strong antidotes to Evangelical infections and disease.
 Now that my friend is outside of the Evangelical bubble, he finds himself banging his head on the proverbial wall, saying, how could I ever have believed these things!

 Fortunately, more and more Evangelicals are willing to venture outside of the safety of the Evangelical bubble.
 Once free of their doctrinal taskmasters, these curious Christians seek answers to their doubts and questions — doubts and questions often left unanswered by their pastors, teachers, and parents.
 (Memo to preachers: answering questions with just believe, just have faith, the Bible says are not acceptable answers to doubts and questions.
 You are driving people away from Christianity with these non-answer answers.)
 And as is often the case, the more questions they find answers for, the more questions they have.
 And before long, these Doubting Thomases have questioned themselves right out of Christianity and the faith they once held dear.